The Scarlet Pimpernel (1982 film): Plot

-In 1792 during the Reign of Terror of the French Revolution, a secret league of brave Englishmen are rescuing French aristocrats from the guillotine.
+In 1792 during the Reign of Terror of the French Revolution, a secret league of brave Englishmen are rescuing French aristocrats from the Guillotine.
 The leader of this secret society is a mysterious English nobleman known only as the Scarlet Pimpernel, whose signature sign is a humble wayside flower.
 In society, he hides his identity by posing as the wealthy but foppish and seemingly empty-headed Sir Percy Blakeney.
 After rescuing the Count de Beaulieu and his family, Percy is introduced to the beautiful French actress Marguerite St. Just through her brother, Armand, whom he rescued from an attack.
 Percy is attracted to Marguerite, but she is in a relationship with Paul Chauvelin, an agent of Maximilien Robespierre.
 Due to the Scarlet Pimpernel's past successes, Chauvelin is assigned to discover his identity and capture him.

 After Percy and his associates smuggle another aristocrat out of the city while picnicking with Marguerite, Chauvelin deduces that the Scarlet Pimpernel must be an English nobleman and tries to coerce the Count de Tournay to spy on the English court for the Republic.
 Later, Marguerite and Chauvelin argue over the executions, and he angrily departs.
 Percy reveals his identity to Armand and convinces him to use his connections to Chauvelin to investigate the French prison holding the Dauphin, son of the former King of France.
 Soon after, the Scarlet Pimpernel and his associates rescue de Tournay's family.

-Following a passionate courtship, Percy marries Marguerite, but soon their happiness is interrupted when he discovers that she apparently signed the arrest warrant of the Marquis de St. Cyr and his family, the man responsible for the previous attack on Armand.
+Following a passionate courtship, Percy marries Marguerite, but soon their happiness is interrupted when he discovers that she apparently caused the arrest warrant to be served on the Marquis de St. Cyr and his family, the man responsible for the previous attack on Armand.
 This leads to beheadings of the entire St. Cyr family.
 Believing that she was seeking revenge and is still in league with Chauvelin, Percy becomes distrustful of his new wife.
 Unaware of her husband's knowledge of her extorted role in the deaths of the St. Cyr family, Marguerite unhappily notices his growing disdain for her and married life.
 Armand advises Percy to tell Marguerite about his suspicions so that she may defend herself, but Percy refuses, even though he admits he will love her until the day he dies.